AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for the Legend of the Golden witch.md

 After the scuffle in the tea Party, Beato and Battler start their game.

 ---
-## Tea party of those who are not human
+## Part 𝑖 : The tea party of those who are not human

-The tea party of those who aren't humans, is  not a golden land, but a dimension above the tea party.
+The tea party of those who aren't human is not a golden land, but a dimension above the tea party where [[Characters/Beatrice\|Beatrice]] has been playing a game against [[Characters/Bernkastel\|Bernkastel]].
+At this layer of abstraction there's no Sayo anymore, it's just the endless witch with her framing device and the witch of fragments trying to see through it.
-There, Bernkastel was playing a game against Beato.
-What we saw was Bernkastel seeing the magical framing device with which Beato was trying to convince her of her narrative.
-Nominally, Beato was just showing her "Something cool".
-They both act like they aren't playing against each other, but even at this point both know they are.
+Nominally, [[Characters/Beatrice\|Beato]] was just showing her "Something cool" and they both act like they aren't fighting against each other, but even at this point they both know that they are.

+There are scenes in Umineko that even meta [[Characters/Battler\|Battler]] doesn't see, but they are clearly meant to obfuscate the truth to the reader, even in Legend where meta battler doesn't even exist yet.
+Those scenes can be explained as being instead directed to Bernkastel as well as us the reader.

 The POV characters, at least initially, are Battler and Bernkastel.
-After all, her charachter profile directed to us the reader tells us: "Sometimes she is you, and sometimes she is your greatest friend".
+After all, her character profile tells us: "Sometimes she is you, and sometimes she is your greatest friend", so overall, we think the figure of Bernkastel is meant to [[Characters/Bernkastel#^f44b17\|represent a reader of umineko]] and she has no alter egos inside the story so far, although we expect this to change as soon as episode 5 because of the name of a certain character...
+When she breaks the 4th was she is simultaneously talking to us and to Battler.

-Beato talks with Bern, her "not even letting the dice fall" might mean that she literally min-maxes every aspect of the game to fit her narrative, but it could also mean that she plays scenarios that are already resolved, and is only playing with stories.
-Maybe it refers to her not letting the events on Rokkenjima resolve truly, on the magic framing.
+Beato "not even letting the dice fall" might mean that she literally min-maxes every aspect of the game to fit her narrative, but it could also mean that she plays scenarios that are already resolved, and is only playing with stories.
+It also probably refers to her not letting the events on Rokkenjima truly resolve, if the outcome is unknown, your imagination is free to fill it however you like.

-When Bernkastel breaks the 4th wall, she could either refer to the reader or to Battler in that higher plane, or to both.
-Let's say, for the sake of simplicity, that she's referring to Battler.
-Beatrice is not "One individual woman" refers to the whole Sayo thing.
-"Her existence is the personification of the rules of this world" refers to "Endless realization", which sets up the whole magical compendium on Rokkenjima.
+Beatrice is not "one individual woman" and "her existence is the personification of the rules of this world".
+This refers to her being an amalgamation of the concepts that make Rokkenjima magical and mysterious (see [[Tips/Bernkastel's letter#The three rules\|Bernkastel's letter#The three rules]]), plus it can be read as a clever foreshadowing for the whole Sayo situation.

 Beatrice's profile says that there is only one way to kill her, and We hold it on the palm of our hands.
 This might mean a lot of things.
 Is it about Battler having an easy out, ignoring Beatrice?
 Is it about her having one glaring weakness that we couldn't identify?
 Is it the reader closing the game and not playing anymore?
 Please tell me it's not the reader closing the game and not playing anymore, it's so cliche!
 Although, it probably wasn't when Umineko came out.